f18-os/python-intro-sebnunez6/shell/collaborator.md

 For this Lab I discussed concepts with Edward Seymour the IA, and used code received from Dr. Freudenthal.
-I also assisted my fellow student Daniela Garcia by discussing  concepts with her.
+I also assisted my fellow student Daniela Garcia, Andreas Maurer, and Miguel Angel by discussing  concepts with them.